ChrisWeigant.com

 I posted a comment, but it hasn't appeared yet.

 The very first time you post a comment, it is held for approval.
 This is to avoid comment spam.
 It may take a while before it appears, but be patient.
-After your first comment is approved, every other time you post a comment, it should appear immediately.
+After your first comment is approved, all subsequent comments you post should appear immediately, as long as you don't post more than one link per comment.

 What's a "Permalink"?